Tutorials, FAQ, Webinar

 We recommend drawing patterns using the Inkscape® software (open source vector design software similar to Adobe Illustrator®), for which a user guide is available here.
 This software creates drawings in both pixels and millimeters and saves them in different formats recognized by the Leonardo software.

-PHOTOPATTERNING WITH PRIMO: watch the recording of the webinar organized by Alvéole to present PRIMO before it was launched, how its photopatterning technology works and the range of applications it covers in cell biology.
+PHOTOPATTERNING WITH PRIMO: watch the recording of the webinar organized by Alvéole to present PRIMO, how its photopatterning technology works and the range of applications it covers in cell biology, and answer all your questions live.